-23 Bald Hills MAP H: MALIGNE LAKE Remember, you are responsible for your own safety.
-Plan Ahead and Prepare - Before heading out, get trail and weather conditions at a Parks Canada Information Centre. - Travel with a friend or group.
-Choose a trail suitable for the - least experienced member in your group. • Pack adequate food, water, clothing, first aid kit, bear spray and maps.
-Be prepared for emergencies and changes in - Tell somebody where you are going, when you will be back and who to call if you do not return.
-Stay on Maintained Trails • To prevent trail damage, stay on the trail and avoid shortcuts.
-Leave What You Find and Take What You Bring - · Pack out all garbage, including diapers and food waste. - Dispose of human waste at least 70 m from any water source.
+Plan Ahead and Prepare Remember, you are responsible for - your own safety. - Before heading out, check trail and weather conditions on-line or at a Parks Canada Information Centre (see below) - Travel with a friend or group.
+Choose a trail suitable for the least experienced member in your group. • Pack adequate food, water, clothing, first aid kit, bear spray - and maps.
+Be prepared for emergencies and changes in weather - Tell somebody where you are going, when you will be back and who to call if you do not return.
+Stay on Maintained Trails • To prevent trail damage, stay on the trail and avoid shortcuts. - Leave What You Find and Take What You Bring - Pack out all garbage, including diapers and food waste. • Dispose of human waste at least 70 m from any water - source.
 Bury solids 15 cm deep.
-Pack out toilet paper. - Artifacts like antlers, rocks, wildflowers, etc. are protected by law and must be left undisturbed.
+Pack out toilet paper. • Artifacts like antlers, rocks, wildflowers, etc. are protected by law and must be left undisturbed.
+Water from Lakes and Streams Parasites can occur in any water body in the park and may contaminate the water supply.
+Boil your drinking water or purify it with a water filter or iodine tablets.
 Backcountry (780-852-6177) A backcountry camping permit is required for any overnight trip.
-Reservations can be made three months in advance.
-Cycling Cyclists are susceptible to sudden, dangerous wildlife encounters - slow down, stay alert and make noise.
-When approaching horses, stop, move off the trail • Mountain biking is allowed only on designated trails.
+Visit pc.gc.ca/jasperbackcountry for more information.
 Fishing - A National Park fishing licence is required.
-For more specific information please ask at the Information Centre for one of our many guides.
+Ask the Parks Canada Information Centre for additional guides on biking, backcountry and fishing.
 How was your trip?
 Please send us your comments at jnp.info@pc.gc.ca and report trail conditions to park staff.

-Safety
+Safety Emergency

-∟mergency

 Call 911 or, if using a satellite phone, call the park dispatch office (780-852-3100).
 Cell phone reception is unreliable.

-Keep wildlife wild, and yourself safer

-- Travel in groups and make noise to avoid surprise encounters.

-- Do not feed, touch or approach wildlife.
-Stay at least 30 metres away from most animals and 100 metres away from bears.

-- Carry bear spray and know how to use it.

-- Pets must be on a leash at all times.
+Keep wildlife wild, and yourself safer - Travel in groups and make noise to avoid surprise encounters. - Do not feed, touch or approach wildlife.
+Stay at least 30 metres away from most animals and 100 metres away from bears. - Carry bear spray and know how to use it. - Pets must be on a leash at all times.

-Be careful when crossing snow slopes or when exposed to avalanche paths.
+Avalanches Be careful when crossing snow slopes or when exposed to avalanche paths.

-More information

-Avalanches